 Indecent behavior with a juvenile under the age of 13 can result in a prison sentence of between two and 25 years with hard labor.
 If the minor is between the ages of 13 and 16, the punishment is a fine of up to $5,000 and/or up to seven years in prison with or without hard labor.

-Indecent behavior with a juvenile includes lewd or lascivious acts on or in the presence of someone under the age of 17.
+Indecent behavior with a juvenile in Louisiana includes lewd or lascivious acts on or in the presence of someone under the age of 17.
 This includes online communication, text messages, and other forms of communication.

 Sexual Battery